textElement

 This justified text has a hyphen in

-the paragraph's first line.
+the paragraph's second line.
 Hanging

 the hyphen slightly into the margin